Learn / practitioner

 RMM, EDR, MDM, endpoint management — the marketing makes them sound interchangeable.
 They are not.
 Each does a specific job; getting the combination right is the difference between operational competence and security theater.

-If you’ve ever sat in an IT vendor meeting where the rep used “RMM,” “MDM,” “EDR,” and “endpoint management” interchangeably, you have my sympathy.
+If you have ever sat in an IT vendor meeting where the rep used “RMM,” “MDM,” “EDR,” and “endpoint management” interchangeably, you have my sympathy.
 The categories overlap.
 The vendors muddy the waters because their products muddy the waters.
 And the marketing implies that buying any one of them gets you the others.
 None of that is true.

-Here’s the practitioner version, with the lines drawn where they actually live.
+Here is the practitioner version, with the lines drawn where they actually live.

 The four categories, in one paragraph each